marcon29/rails-archery-score-tracker/notes.md

         #     round.round_sets << round_set
         #     end
         # end
+    - calc a round_set_rank ???
+        - may need new model to make this work (might not be necessary)
+        - could just have the rank in ScoreSession only that updates as go

+# ScoreSession Controller
+    - for match RoundSets and set scoring_method
+        - first to 6 set points wins (don't need to complete all ends)
+        - so when tracking shot.set_score, if 6, destroy any unshot ends for that SetRound

 # Sessions Controller
     - since Archer.default_cat will auto-update over time, need way to check if default_age_class must also update upon login